|This is an unofficial version.

 and who, for any of those purposes, takes necessary impressions of the inside of the mouth of that other person; (« denturologiste »)

-"medical practitioner" means a member of the medical profession duly registered under The Medical Act; (« médecin »)
+"medical practitioner" means a duly qualified medical practitioner as defined in The Interpretation Act; (« médecin »)

 "minister" means a member of the Executive Council charged by the Lieutenant Governor in Council with the administration of this Act. (« ministre »)